 Learn how to draw an abstract self portrait with this easy step by step tutorial.
-Lots of closed shapes will allow for some extra fun coloring.
+Drawing closed shapes will create lots of options for coloring it in!

 Abstract Self Portrait Drawing

 Do your students need more face drawing practice, but you dread the overthinking that is so common when it comes to drawing eyes?
 Or if they draw them, do they tend to turn out on the tiny side?

 This super simple tutorial will avoid all that as it has a kind of formula for drawing eyes extra large.
 Not to worry though, there’s still lots of places for their own personalization.
 If fact, my PDF even shares some examples of how to draw different kinds of hair, to help them get started.